Temporary Event Notice

 - The Protection of Children from Harm

-At the hearing, the police, Environmental Health and the premises user may make representations to the licensing authority.
-Following the hearing, the licensing authority may decide to impose conditions which already apply to an existing premises licence or club premises certificate at the venue.
+Where a standard TEN was given, the Licensing Authority must consider the objection at a hearing.
+At the hearing, the Police, Environmental Health and the premises user may make representations to the Licensing Authority.
+After the hearing, the Licensing Authority may impose conditions which already apply to an existing premises licence or club premises certificate at the venue.

 Fines and penalties